Byron/google-apis-rs/README.md

 * **an internet connection and wget**
  * Make will download all other prerequisites automatically into hidden directories within this repository, which requires it to make some downloads via wget.
 * **Rust Stable**
- * This project compiles on *stable* Rust only.
-You might consider using [Multirust][multirust] to control the toolchain on a per-project basis
+ * This project compiles on *stable* Rust *1.6 or greater* only.
+You might consider using [Multirust][multirust] to control the toolchain on a per-project basis.

 ## Using Make